 so that $\hbar\,\Delta\varphi[\mathcal{C}]=\int_{\mathcal{C}} p_i\,dx^i$.
 Projecting $p_\mu$ on the static observers $U^\mu=n^\mu$ gives the local Josephson relation $U^\mu p_\mu=\mu$, cf. \eqref{2.5}, which underlies the phase-evolution statement \eqref{2.3}.
 These two projections are complementary: the spatial one encodes the instantaneous phase drop across the weak link; the temporal one ties phase evolution to electrochemical control.

 Time dependence and Faraday induction enter in a manner that preserves gauge and diffeomorphism invariance.
-Differentiating \eqref{A.2} with respect to the Killing time $(t)$, and using the Maxwell–Faraday law on $\Sigma_t$ for the tangential electric field, one obtains the balance equation quoted in \eqref{2.9}:
+Differentiating \eqref{A.2} with respect to the Killing time $(t)$, and using the Maxwell-Faraday law on $\Sigma_t$ for the tangential electric field, one obtains the balance equation quoted in \eqref{2.9}:

 with the second term absent for an isolated junction.
-The first term follows from the temporal projection of $p_\mu$ together with the Tolman–Ehrenfest redshift summarized in Subsection \ref{ssec2.1}; equivalently, the lapse $\alpha_i$ multiplies the proper drops $V^{\rm proper}_i$.
+The first term follows from the temporal projection of $p_\mu$ together with the Tolman-Ehrenfest redshift summarized in Subsection \ref{ssec2.1}; equivalently, the lapse $\alpha_i$ multiplies the proper drops $V^{\rm proper}_i$.
 The second term is the geometrical electromotive contribution from a changing flux on $\Sigma_t$.
 Both terms are intrinsically defined and remain invariant under gauge transformations and slice-preserving diffeomorphisms.

 Finally, we note the practical choice of endpoints and curves.
 In a short junction, it is natural to pick $x_{1,2}$ on the two interfaces and to take $\mathcal{C}$ to cross the barrier along the unit normal to the interfaces.
 For $L\ll R_c$ and $L\ll \ell_\alpha$, the value of $\Delta\varphi$ is insensitive to the detailed placement of $x_{1,2}$ within the coherence-length boundary layers and to small deformations of $\mathcal{C}$, up to corrections $\mathcal{O}((L/R_c)^2)$.
-This justifies replacing the microscopic geometry by any convenient, smooth transversal when evaluating the current–phase relation on $\Sigma_t$, as done in Section \ref{sec4}.
+This justifies replacing the microscopic geometry by any convenient, smooth transversal when evaluating the current-phase relation on $\Sigma_t$, as done in Section \ref{sec4}.

-Equations \eqref{A.2}–\eqref{A.7} provide a self-contained, gauge- and diffeomorphism-invariant notion of the phase drop across a weak link in a static geometry.
+Equations \eqref{A.2}-\eqref{A.7} provide a self-contained, gauge- and diffeomorphism-invariant notion of the phase drop across a weak link in a static geometry.
 They reduce to the familiar flat-space expressions in the limit $\alpha\to 1$, and they are the unique structures compatible with the covariant kinematics and conservation laws used throughout the main text.